silexlabs/Silex/docs/dev-notes.md

     - insert > add bg container
     - insert > add container
     - edit > group in a container

+old notes: containers may be smaller than their content
+    + resize container should not move the elements inside it (currently, resize from the top, moves the elements)

 ## ways to publish a silex website